Do You Base Your Prices on a Minimum Gross Profit?

 Setting a price for a product or service is often compared to an art form that requires intuition, experience, and skill.

-Undoubtedly, guessing the market price or figuring out how much to increase your prices without losing customers is inherently inaccurate.
 However, leaving these decisions only to intuition without considering your product costs, your company's overhead expenses, and your profits, from which you pay yourself, is a missed reality check.

 Instead, I recommend a three-step process that aligns internal profit requirements with external market realities, a process that also gives you critical information about your business.

-Step 1: Set a Minimum Gross Margin
+Step 1: Set a Minimum Gross Profit

-The difference between your sell price and how much you pay your suppliers for the products you sell is called (gross) margin.
-If the gross margin is high enough, it will cover your overhead expenses, leaving you with a profit (net income) to pay yourself.
+The difference between your sell price and how much you pay your suppliers for the products you sell is called gross profit.

 To come up with this number, take a typical 3-month period (fiscal quarter) and add up all your overhead expenses, such as rent, electricity, and salaries for your employees.
 Then add your company's quarterly income taxes (if any) and your personal living expenses to that amount.
-Your minimum gross margin should at least cover the sum of your overhead expenses, your company's income taxes (if any), and your personal living expenses.
+Your minimum gross profit should at least cover the sum of your overhead expenses, your company's income taxes (if any), and your personal living expenses.

 I include personal living expenses in the minimum gross margin calculation because small business owners such as sole proprietors or members of an LLC often have to live on their companies' net income.
 That does not necessarily apply to corporations as the owners typically receive a salary (part of overhead expenses).